ComPWA/compwa.github.io/docs/develop.md

 [source code of the AmpForm repository](https://github.com/ComPWA/AmpForm) as example, because its file structure is comparable to that of other ComPWA repositories.

-::::{tip} To start developing, simply run the following from a cloned repository on your
+:::::{tip} To start developing, simply run the following from a cloned repository on your machine:

-machine:
+::::{tab-set}

-:::{tabbed} Conda
+:::{tab-item} Conda

 ```shell
 conda env create